StoneT2000/Practice/introtoalgorithms/Introduction To Algorithms 3rd Edition Notes.md

 When subproblems are small enough such that we don't recurse, the recursion **bottoms out** and we have gotten down to the **base case**.

-Merge-sort is a classic example of using divid-and-conquer and its worst case running time $T(n)$ is
+Merge-sort is a classic example of using divide-and-conquer and its worst case running time $T(n)$ is
 $$
 T(n) =
 \begin{cases}